shadows-withal/colorcontrast.ex/README.md

 # ColorContrast.ex

-An Elixir library to select black or white according to a hexadecimal background color.
+An Elixir library to select black or white depending on the contrast to a hexadecimal background color.

 ## Installation